Eco-sufficiency

-Eco-sufficiency, or simply sufficiency, refers to the concept or strategy to reduce the environmental footprint of societies through moderating the need for energy, carbon and material-based services and products.
-The term was popularised by authors such as Thomas Princen, a professor at MIT, in his 2005 book ‘The Logic of Sufficiency’.
-As a goal, sufficiency is about ensuring that all humans can live a good life without overshooting the ecological limits of the Earth, while at the same time defining what that good life may consist of.
-Princen argues that ‘seeking enough when more is possible is both intuitive and rational - personally, organizationally and ecologically.
-And under global ecological constraint, it is ethical.'
+Ecological sufficiency, or simply sufficiency, refers to the concept or strategy to reduce the environmental footprint of societies through moderating the need for energy, carbon and material-based services and products.
+The term was popularised by authors such as Thomas Princen, a professor at MIT, in his 2005 book The Logic of Sufficiency.
+As a goal, sufficiency is about ensuring that all humans can live a good life within planetary boundaries, meaning without overshooting the ecological limits of the Earth and thus limiting resource use and pollution.
+Princen argues that "seeking enough when more is possible is both intuitive and rational – personally, organizationally and ecologically.
+And under global ecological constraint, it is ethical."